bazineta/js8call/README.md

   all available space; for the moment at least, it's restricted to be a defined size.
 - Removed an old workaround on OSX for sub-menu display issues that do not seem to be relevant to Qt6.
+- Removed the code backing the old, hidden WSJTX file menu items (open, open next in directory, decode remaining files in directory), and removed the wav12 and degrade_snr Fortran routines from the compilation.
+The routines are retained in the repository, we just don't build them.
 - The UI was hardcoding use of `MS Shell Dlg 2` font  in a few places, principally in the dial offset display and the clock.
 That font is now as one with the dust of history, even on Windows;
   it was taking the startup about 200 milliseconds to figure out suitable replacements, and that’s